-Biden administration decision to limit anti-personnel landmines will save countless children’s lives
+Biden administration decides to limit anti-personnel landmines

 Washington, D.C.
 (June 22, 2022) – After the Biden administration announced policy changes to limit the use of anti-personnel land mines around the world, Allyson Neville, Senior Advisor of Humanitarian Policy at Save the Children, issued the following statement: